acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 A function to call when the PageMod attaches content scripts to a matching page.
 The function will be called with one argument, a `worker` object which the add-on script can use to communicate with the content scripts attached to the page in question.
-See "[Communicating with content scripts](#pagemod-content-scripts)" for more details.

 </api>